 These can include learning how to find a job, going to and paying for college, learning how to drive, or managing personal finances.

 “Spectrum was life-changing for me… I wouldn’t have successfully gotten through high school or learned to live independently… I felt like I had a family away from my family.
 Everyone cared about my well-being so much.”

-This program offers case management services to about 200 youth ages 15-22, who are, or have been, in foster care or state custody through the Department for Children and Families in Chittenden, Franklin, and Grand Isle Counties.
+This program offers case management services to about 120 youth ages 14-23, who are, or have been, in foster care or state custody through the Department for Children and Families (DCF) in Chittenden, Franklin, and Grand Isle Counties.
 Click here for the full Program Description.

 The program focuses on young adults who have multiple barriers to success, such as those who are experiencing mental health and/or substance abuse challenges, have dropped out of school, are at risk of homelessness, are exiting the foster care system, or have been involved in the correctional system.”

 Through this program, we focus on supporting young adults with finding and keeping stable, competitive, fulfilling employment, while working to overcome barriers which jeopardize successfully transitioning into adulthood.
 We believe that a positive work experience is crucial in providing the confidence, increased self-esteem, and financial security necessary to make a successful transition into adulthood and independence.

 The JOBS program is a collaboration between Spectrum, HowardCenter, and HireAbility.

 The Multicultural Youth Program (MYP) works with young adults from diverse backgrounds who self-identify as multicultural.

 Our goal is to help them connect to resources, services, and programs in the community, develop leadership and peer mentoring skills, and gain the knowledge, life skills, and encouragement to success on their particular paths of education and growth.